WangJiexin/Temporal-Event-Profiling/README.md

 ```

 ### Train the model
-Specify a granularity (Year, Month, Week, Day) and train the model.
+Specify a temporal granularity (Year, Month, Week, Day) and train the model.
 ```bash
 python model.py --temp_granularity Year
 ```
-A `data/models` folder will be created if you first run the above code, and all the models of specified granularity will be saved in this folder.
+A `data/models` folder will be created if you run the above code at the first time and the models of specified granularities will be saved in this folder.
-Note that if you use finer granularities (e.g., Week, Day), you need to use larger gpu memory or/and reduce the batch size.
+Note that if you choose finer granularities (e.g., Week, Day), you need to use larger gpu memory or/and reduce the batch size.

 ## Prepare Multivariate Time Series And Model Input

+The process of preparing multivariate time series and necessary data are described in the `data_processing` [README](data_processing/README.md).